 Long Pond Greenbelt – North Trails

 Park on the turnpike as you enter Sag Harbor next to the playground in Mashashimuet Park.
 Then walk past the private drive and you’ll see a dirt track leading to the entrance of the Long Pond Greenbelt.
 There’s now a board nearby with a map of the trails.
 In the image above you can see the entrance on the right.
 Following the Old Railway Trail cross the first path intersection – the trail on the left leads to Round Pound – and then take the next path on the left to Long Pond.
 Sprig Tree Path continues alongside Long Pond and then loops back onto the Old Railway Trail.
 Turn right onto Old Railway Trail and it will lead you past Little Long Pond and then back to Sag Harbor.
 It’s roughly a 3 mile hike.
 The Old Railway Trail also leads to the Long Pond Greenbelt Southern Trails ending up in Bridgehampton.
-Maps of the South and North trails are available online by the Southampton Trails Preservation Society.
+Information on trails are available online by the Southampton Trails Preservation Society.